Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 date: 2021-01-13T00:00:00.000Z
 ---

+**Update page to use the CLI and return the i18 information and its constraint to help wih translation**

 Use Axway Central CLI basic commands for creating, fetching, updating, and deleting various Axway API Server assets.
 Each command is followed by a brief description, an explanation of the proper command syntax, including command arguments and options, along with example syntax for various use cases.

 ### The accessibility of resources